S-Stephen/sms67-rota/test/integration/controllers/README.md

 * Manager can action swap request (by selecting either requested or requester)
 * Manager can decline swap request (by selecting either requested or requester)

-### ManageReport.test.js
+### Reports.test.js
-* Manager can display / get the sessions for all rotas for a particular month
+* Manager and non-manager can display / get the sessions for all rotas for a particular month
 * Manager can run a report to display all sessions on all rotas between a period (can download)

-### UserReport.test.js
 * Non-manager can run a report to display all their sesisons on all rotas between a period (can download)

 ### UserSession.test.js